SableRaf/processing-revisions/README.md

 # Processing Early Releases (2001-2005)
-This repository is an ongoing archival project for early (pre, alpha, beta) Processing releases.
+This repository is an ongoing archival project for early Processing releases.
+These _pre_, _alpha_, and _beta_ versions of Processing were initially released between the years 2001 and 2005.
+We believe these have historical value and are worth preserving.
+If you would like to help our conservation efforts, or if this work was helpful to you, [get in touch](#contacts)!

 > [!NOTE]
 > If you are looking for the latest version of Processing go to the [Processing download page](https://processing.org/download)